Recca1349/Sales-Performance-Dashboard-for-Frontier-Mart/README.md

 These KPIs offer a high-level view of sales volume, profitability, and customer activity, helping stakeholders track performance and identify growth opportunities.

+**The Frontier Mart dashboard features five key visuals that provide actionable insights into sales performance and customer behavior:**

+📈 Monthly Sales Trend
+Displays total sales across all 12 months, helping identify seasonal peaks.
+Insight: December recorded the highest sales, reaching $972.9K.

+🛒 Top Performing Products
+A bar chart showing products with the highest sales and profits.
+Insight: Sparkle Dish Gel led with $470.4K in sales and $134.4K in profit.

+💳 Sales by Payment Mode
+A pie chart that compares the share of sales made via cash vs. online payments.
+Insight: Online payments dominate with 51.7% of total transactions.

+🏷️ Sales by Type
+Visualizes performance by sales type (Wholesaler, Online, Direct Sales).
+Insight: Wholesaler sales contributed the most, with $3.4M in revenue.

+🧼 Sales by Category
+Highlights revenue by product category.
+Insight: Household & Cleaning emerged as the top category with $2.3M in sales.